nomike/nomikes_python_challenges/chapters/2/2.1/index.md

 ## A word on parentheses

 There could be endless debates on social media about whether the answer to `8 / 2 * (2 + 2)` is 1 or 16 (try putting this into an interactive python session to get the right answer), programming code should not be up for debate at all.
-It is thus adviseable to use parentheses in this case:
+It is thus advisable to use parentheses in this case:

 `(8 / 2) * (2 + 2)`